 The government of Alberta requires you to observe a specific speed limit of 6 mpg (10 km/h) within 100 ft (30 meters) of the coast.
 These limits are for Alberta waters.
 These provisions are not applicable in rivers (less than 300 ft) 100 meters in width, buoyed channels and canals, waterskiing, where towboat drops off and launches skiers by heading away from or in the coast.

-To get more information on Alberta boating rules, you can visit government websites.
+To get more information on boating rules, including where to buy marine batteries to keep your boat running smoothly, you can visit government and sailing websites.
 Regulations may vary in each state.
 Feel free to protect your investment with boat insurance.